sosy-lab/java-smt/doc/Developers-How-to-Release-into-Ivy.md

 We publish MathSAT for both Linux and Windows systems at once.
 The build process can fully be done on a Linux system.
+We prefer to use the Docker container based on Ubuntu 18.04 for compiling the dependencies and assembling the libraries, because GMP and MPIR might cause problems with newer versions of GCC and MinGW during compilation.

 For publishing MathSAT5, you need to use a Linux machine with at least GCC 7.5.0 and x86_64-w64-mingw32-gcc 7.3.
 First, [download the (reentrant!)
 Linux and Windows64 binary release](http://mathsat.fbk.eu/download.html) in the same version, unpack them,